 Most people who are looking into buying or renting a property start by doing an online search and typing in keywords they are often familiar with.
 When you use smart real estate paid search campaign techniques, you are more likely to capture a higher volume of potential leads, eventually resulting in a more significant ROI.
 You can achieve all these by employing smart real estate AdWords campaigns.

-But not just any approach will create a successful lead generation or positive ROI.
-Real estate agents must be willing to analyze their own website and campaign performance data in order to create campaigns that satisfy the needs of their target audiences.
-Otherwise, poorly configured AdWords campaigns will result in a high volume of clicks but a low percentage of lead conversions, creating wasted ad spending.
+Unfortunately, not all approaches will create a successful lead generation or positive ROI.
+As a real estate agent, you must also be willing to analyze your website and campaign performance data to create campaigns that satisfy the needs of your target audiences.
+Otherwise, poorly configured AdWords campaigns will result in a high volume of clicks but a low percentage of lead conversions, which means wasted ad spending.

 To help you get started, we’ve assembled five of the best tips real estate agents can use when getting started on AdWords.
 These tips will help them achieve a higher rate of lead conversions, which in turn will help them get positive returns on their paid search ad investment.

 Using the Google Analytics platform in combination with certain Google Ads (formerly and best known as AdWords) configurations, agents can determine exactly where each website visitor or lead contact came from.
 Being able to do this allows agents to know whether their marketing dollars are bringing value back to their business.

 Having lead referral source tracking in place is therefore absolutely crucial before agents spend a single dollar on an AdWords campaign for their real estate business.
 Luckily, it’s easy to do.

 First, ensure you have Google Analytics installed and connected to your website.
 Google Analytics reveals a huge amount of valuable information on website visits.
 You can see whether a visitor came from a Google search results page or a Facebook post, for instance.